longndt/comp1682-tch2301/README.md

 -	Password encryption

 ### Lesson 3: (2 slots)
 -   Authorization (role-based access)

--  Install new packages: multer, axios

--  Image upload
+-   Image upload with "multer" package

--  Fetch API
+-   Create and test Restful APIs for CRUD features

 ### Lesson 4: (2 slots)
--  Install new packages: cors, jsonwebtoken

--  Enable CORS to exchange API with frontend
+-   Enable Restful API exchange in backend with "cors" package

--  Create JWT to authenticate user in frontend
+-   Initialize new VueJS project as frontend

+-	Consume Restful APIs from backend with "axios" package